Parliamentary.ai

 Description

-The bill introduces a presumption against approving subterranean development applications unless deemed "reasonably necessary" for the property's use.
-This presumption is triggered if any of the following conditions apply:
+The bill introduces a presumption against granting planning permission for subterranean developments unless it's deemed reasonably necessary for the property's enjoyment.
+This presumption applies under several circumstances:

-- Flood Plains: The property is in a flood risk area (as indicated by HM Land Registry within the last 12 months, or if no flood risk assessment was done).
+• Flood plains: If the property is in a floodplain (according to HM Land Registry data within the last 12 months) or if no flood risk assessment was done within 12 months before applying for planning permission.

-- Terrace Housing: The property is part of a terrace, where adjoining buildings share structural walls.
+• Terrace housing: If the property is part of a terrace (where adjoining buildings share structural support).

-- Unreasonable Disruption to Neighbours: The development is likely to unreasonably disrupt neighbours.
+• Unreasonable disruption to neighbours: If the development is likely to unreasonably disrupt neighbours’ enjoyment of their property.

 Government Spending